polifonia-project/idea/README.md

 optional arguments:
-  -h, --help            show this help message and exit --out_dir OUT_DIR     Directory where statistics will be saved.
+  -h, --help            show this help message and exit --out_dir OUT_DIR     Directory where output will be saved.
   --model MODEL         Name of the language model to use.
+  --validate            Whether to validate the competency questions.
   --search_query SEARCH_QUERY
                         A textual query to search against the CQs.
   --as_session          Whether to keep a session for more searches.